tonysla/regular-expression-in-bash-shell-script/README.md

 # regular-expression-with-bash-script

-Extracting data using regular expression in bash script Regular expression can be used to also extract data.
+Regular expression can be also used to extract data.
+The script file contains all the code necessary to extract data from a web page.